George Investments Institute Faculty

 Associate Professor of Finance

 Professor Chris Tobler joined our faculty in the Finance Department at Stetson University in 2007.
 He is the Chair of the Finance Department.
 He holds membership in the Financial Management Association and Southern Finance Association.
 Dr. Tobler's teaching is concentrated in investments, corporate financial management, advanced financial management and international business finance.
 In addition to teaching both undergraduate and graduate courses at the DeLand campus, he also teaches graduate-level courses in the EMBA program at the Celebration campus, the JD/MBA program at the St. Petersburg Law School campus and in our Pharma/MBA joint degree program with the University of Florida.
 Dr. Tobler regularly teaches in the Summer Study Abroad Program in Innsbruck, Austria.
 Professor Tobler continues to teach summer school classes at his alma mater, the University of Arkansas, where he works with his co-authors on research projects.
 His research interests include corporate finance, mergers and acquisitions, valuation, corporate governance and derivative instruments.
 Dr. Tobler also has an impressive media and journalism background.
-He has been nominated for the School of Business Teacher of the Year Award, the McEniry Award for Teaching Excellence and at the University of was cited by students as the teacher who most influenced their academic career.
+He has been nominated for the School of Business Teacher of the Year Award, the McEniry Award for Teaching Excellence and at the University of Arkansas was cited by students as the teacher who most influenced their academic career.